Hodie: XIII: Narration

 The voice of the kings is provided by the men of the chorus.

 XIV: The March of the Three Kings

-The march of the kings represents the first time since the beginning of the cantata that soloists, choir, and orchestra join together to sing a movement.
+The March of the Three Kings represents the first time since the beginning of the cantata that the soloists, choir, and orchestra sing a movement together.
 The chorus introduces the march, whose text was written expressly for the composer by his wife, Ursula.
-Each of the soloists sings a separate verse, each describing one king and his gift, before joining together to finish the march.
+Each soloist sings a separate verse—each describing one king and his gift—before finishing the march together.